nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 4.2 Clear events<a id="clear"></a>

 This feature allows users to completely delete the existing event information that is previously typed in by users.
+Users may choose to delete all events, events happened one month ago, or events happened before a certain date.

 Given below is an example usage scenario:

 Step 1.
-The user launches the application and wants to delete everything previously stored by using `clear` command.
+The user launches the application and wants to clear some events that happened a long time ago as there is no need to refer to these events anymore.
+The user types `clearBefore 2020-06-01` to clear all events before 1st June, 2020.

 Step 2.
-If there is no information stored before the user input the `clear` command, the user will be reminded about that the list is already empty.

 The sequence diagram below shows the process of clearing all events.
 ![ClearCommand Sequence Diagram](diagrams/ClearCommand.png)<br>